DomiKamu/OhmerPrems/README.md

 _(please note this image comes from OhmerPrems v1.0.2, VCV Rack v1.0.0 Windows, but remains valid for more recent versions)_

-Some YouTube videos (made from VCV Rack v0.6 but still valid), here:
+Some YouTube videos (made from old VCV Rack v0.6, but still valid), here:

 [QuadPercs module presentation/tutorial from my YouTube channel (English, 1080p, 13 min.)](https://youtu.be/K51tFtwiisY)